Main picture

 Amazon Inc. - Search M5 Team, 2024.06 - 2024.09

-Improving Instruction-following Capability of Multi-modal Embedding Models (In submission to CVPR 2025)
+Improving Instruction-following Capability of Multi-modal Embedding Models

 • Developed a multi-modal, decoder-only framework for learning representations with instruction-following capabilities.